Nancy Wilson (jazz singer): Life and death

 Wilson and her first husband, drummer Kenny Dennis, were married in 1960.
-They had a son Kenneth ("Kacy") Dennis Jr., but by 1970, they had divorced.
-On May 22, 1973, Wilson married Reverend Wiley Burton, a Presbyterian minister.
+They had a son Kenneth ("Kacy") Dennis Jr., but by 1970 they had divorced.

+Wilson married Reverend Wiley Burton, a Presbyterian minister, on May 22, 1974.
 They married within a month of their first meeting.
 She gave birth to Samantha Burton in 1975, and the couple adopted Sheryl Burton in 1976.

-As a result of her marriage, she abstained from performing in various venues, such as supper clubs.
+As a result of her marriage, she abstained from performing in various venues such as supper clubs.
 For the following two decades, she successfully juggled her personal life and her career.
-In November 1998, both of her parents died; she called this year the most difficult of her life.
+Both of her parents died in November 1998; she called this year the most difficult of her life.

-In August 2006, Wilson was hospitalized with anemia and potassium deficiency, and was on I.V. sustenance while undergoing a complete battery of tests.
+Wilson was hospitalized with anemia and potassium deficiency, and was on I.V. sustenance while undergoing a complete battery of tests, in August 2006.
 She was unable to attend the UNCF Evening of Stars Tribute to Aretha Franklin and had to cancel the engagement.
 All of her other engagements were on hold pending doctors' reports.

-In March 2008, she was hospitalized for lung complications, recovered, and reported to be doing well.
-In the same year, her husband, Wiley Burton, died after suffering from renal cancer.
-On December 13, 2018, Wilson died after a long illness at her home in Pioneertown, California.
+She was hospitalized for lung complications in March 2008, but recovered and was reported to be doing well.
+Later that year, her husband, Wiley Burton, died after suffering from renal cancer.
+Wilson died after a long illness at her home in Pioneertown, California on December 13, 2018.
 She was 81 years old.